bibryam/building-effective-dapr-agents/README.md

 - You need to process multiple aspects of a problem simultaneously
 - Speed is important, and parallelization can reduce overall latency
 - You want multiple perspectives on the same problem (voting variation)
-- Complex tasks benefit from focused attention on different aspects

 ## 6. Orchestrator-Workers Pattern